openclimatefix/uk-pvnet-app/README.md

 #### These control the data sources

-- `SATELLITE_SCALE_FACTOR`: The scale factor for the satellite data.
-Defaults to 1023.
 - `SATELLITE_15_ZARR_PATH`: The path to the 15 minute satellite data in Zarr format.
 If this is not set then the `SATELLITE_ZARR_PATH` is used by `.zarr` is repalced with `_15.zarr`